jcphlux/XamarinAudioManager/README.md

 #### Windows81

-On Windows platforms we need to impliment an interface 'IAudioManagerContainer' in the MainPage.xaml.cs.
+On Windows platforms we need to implement an interface 'IAudioManagerContainer' in the MainPage.xaml.cs.
 We will use this interface to pass a ref to the base canvas.
 See example below.

 ```cs
 public sealed partial class MainPage : IAudioManagerContainer